awsdocs/aws-dms-user-guide/doc_source/CHAP_Troubleshooting.md

 ### Selecting the schema where database objects for capturing DDL are created<a name="CHAP_Troubleshooting.PostgreSQL.SchemaDDL"></a>

 You can control what schema the database objects related to capturing DDL are created in\.
 Add the following **Extra Connection Attribute** statement\.
-The **Extra Connection Attribute** parameter is available in the **Advanced** tab of the target endpoint\.
+The **Extra Connection Attribute** parameter is available in the **Advanced** tab of the source endpoint\.

 ```
 ddlArtifactsSchema=xyzddlschema